garrettgman/connect-cloud-great-tables-course/.github/steps/2-great-tables.md

    )
    ```

    Your file should now look something like this.
-If you'd like to add a text introduction for your table, you can write it above the python code chunk.
+If you'd like to add a text introduction for your table, you can write it above the Python code chunk.

    <img src="/images/table-on-github.png" width="600"/>

-8. Click **Commit changes...** in the upper right corner above the contents box.
+8. Click **Commit changes...** in the upper right corner above the contents box to save your changes.

    <img src="/images/commit-top-of-page.png" width="600"/>